fliqa-io/interledger-heckaton/README.md

 **As a Cashier:**
 1. Navigate to `http://localhost:4200/cashier/login`
 2. Enter your email and receive a 4-digit OTP
-3. Create a payment by entering the amount in EUR
+3. Create a payment by entering the amount (based on his wallet asset)
 4. Show the generated QR code to the customer
 5. Monitor payment status in real-time